sarab321/cicd-pipeline-train-schedule-pipelines/README.md

     ./gradlew npm_start

-Once it is running, you can access it in a browser at the [http://localhost:3000](http://localhost:3000)
+Once it is running the, you can access it in a browser at the [http://localhost:3000](http://localhost:3000)